-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Podiatry services No prior authorization required.
-Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$35 copay per visit 50% coinsurance Prostate cancer screening exams No prior authorization required.
-For men age 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test You get a preventive PSA screening if you have no signs or symptoms (asymptomatic) of prostate cancer or related prostate conditions.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Podiatry services \$35 copay per visit 50% coinsurance No prior authorization required.
+Covered services include: woo copay per visit 30 % comsurance Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams There is no coinsurance, copay, 50% coinsurance No prior authorization required.
+For men age 50 and older, covered services include the following - once every 12 months: or deductible for an annual PSA test.
+Digital rectal examProstate Specific Antigen (PSA) test You get a preventive PSA screening if you have no signs or symptoms (asymptomatic) of prostate cancer or related prostate conditions.
 If you've had a previous PSA that was elevated, or are being treated for conditions which may lead to prostate cancer which include but are not limited to prostatitis (inflammation of the prostate) or benign prostatic hyperplasia (enlargement of the prostate), or have had prostate cancer, your PSA test may be considered diagnostic.
-There is no coinsurance or copay for an annual PSA test.
-50% coinsurance

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Prosthetic devices and related supplies 20% coinsurance 50% coinsurance When in-network: prior authorization is required.
 Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail. \$0 copay for internally implanted devices Pulmonary rehabilitation services \$30 copay per visit 50% coinsurance No prior authorization required.
-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Screening and counseling to reduce alcohol misuse There is no coinsurance or copay for the Medicare- 50% coinsurance No prior authorization required.
-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent. covered screening and counseling to reduce alcohol misuse preventive benefit.
+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Screening and counseling to reduce alcohol misuse There is no coinsurance, copay, or deductible for the 50% coinsurance No prior authorization required.
+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
 If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.